GrinonBarrett/Taksidos/Extras/Pantheon.md

 ## Lithenic
 The exact origin of Lithenic deities is heavily debated.
 Some argue that they are actually stolen from lessor known pantheons belonging to now forgotten peoples.
 Others claim they are actually exaggerations of historical characters.
 Regardless, if one is to communicate within the lithen communities, they should be learned of the pantheon to make sense of many of its expressions.
 In Lithenic theology, children are considered to be expressions of more minute forms of the parent's symbol.
 Thus the children of Zerun, when referred to as such, are functionally narrowed aspects of Zerun himself.

+#### Azderion
+Guardian of the island of the river of the afterlife, where souls may land before going a drift towards their final destination.
+He is a skeletal figure with the skull of something between a man and a bull.
+If one chose to break a vow to a god or defile their sacrifice to their god in some way (such as fraud of desecration) he will lock them in his cavern labyrinth to chase down as food later.
+Sometimes, those in the mortal world that get lost in caves will find themselves in his labyrinth.
+He has been known to come out of such caves to seek out one who has profaned a divine sacrificial offering to eat them.

 #### Iozt
 A patron of intellectuals and son of Wothin, Iozt is often portayed as a trickster and sometimes antagonist of the story, yet is just as frequently by the sides of the fellow gods in tales.
 It is said that he is to be the example of how the most logical thought is not always the most popular or first thought of one's mind.